Make a difference in your community.

 - Interpersonal Relations and Small Group Dynamics

 - Behavioral Health and Neurorehabilitation

 - Applied Project in Behavioral Health/Neurorehab

 As a graduate of this program, you will gain skills to work with children, teens and adults in your community.
-This rewarding career path is experiencing rapid growth, with the Bureau of Labor Statistics predicting a 19 percent growth rate through the year 2024.
+This rewarding field is experiencing rapid growth, with the Bureau of Labor Statistics predicting a 23% percent growth rate through the year 2024.
 You also will be prepared to apply to graduate studies in psychology and counseling.
 Other career opportunities include:

 - Mental health technician